vdbromain/real-estate-price-prediction/README.md

 3) Managing the empty cells in the dataset
 4) Converting the data in the correct format for them to be used later
 5) Creating 1 dataset with all the renting buildings
-6) I only take the appartments and "Rez-de-chaussée" to create a dataframe with them.
+6) I only take the appartments and "Rez-de-chaussée" to create a dataframe
-7) For this data frame, I calculated the price per square meter and the price per bedrooms
+7) I add the column Price per square meter and Price per bedrooms calculating them

 ## Analysing the data